fjankowsk/meertrap_misc/README.md

 # MeerTRAP Misc Software #

-This repository contains various small software pieces for the MeerTRAP project at the MeerKAT telescope.
+This repository contains software pieces for the MeerTRAP project at the MeerKAT telescope.
 The code is mainly developed for Python 3 (and in particular version 3.7), but Python 2 (e.g. version 2.7) should work fine.

 ## Author ##